Chicano rock

-Chicano rock is rock music performed by Mexican American (Chicano) groups or music with themes derived from Chicano culture.
-Chicano Rock, to a great extent, does not refer to any single style or approach.
-Some of these groups do not sing in Spanish at all, or use many specific Latin instruments or sounds.
-The subgenre is defined by the ethnicity of its performers, and as a result covers a wide range of approaches.
+Chicano rock, also called Chicano fusion, is rock music performed by Mexican American (Chicano) groups or music with themes derived from Chicano culture.
+Chicano rock combines multiple music styles instead of one distinct sound.
+Some of these groups do not sing in Spanish at all nor use many specific Latin instruments or sounds.
+Chicano rock draws its identity from the cultural backgrounds of its performers and reflects a wide range of musical styles.

 Overview

 There are three basic styles of Chicano rock.